Bayesian and Multi-Objective Decision Support for Incident Mitigation in Cyber-Physical Systems: Background

 \paragraph{Multi-Objective Optimisation}

-CPS owners and administrators are often cons-trained by fixed budgets that fall short of the minimum cost required for comprehensive system hardening.
-The challenge lies in selecting a subset of security measures that remain within budget while minimising residual risk from unaddressed vulnerabilities.
+CI decision makers are often constrained by fixed budgets that fall short of the minimum cost required for comprehensive system hardening.
+The challenge lies in selecting a subset of security measures that remain within budget while minimising residual risk from unaddressed vulnerabilities~\cite{Dewri2007}.
 Multi-objective optimisation addresses this challenge by identifying solutions that balance competing objectives, such as cost, system availability, and risk reduction.
 Prior research has explored Bayesian optimisation and evolutionary strategies to derive optimal security configurations under uncertainty and resource constraints~\cite{Dewri2007,Li2018}.
-In particular, the work by Zebrowski et al.~\cite{Zebrowski2022} formulates the optimisation task as a Pareto-efficient portfolio selection problem, leveraging a Bayesian Network to represent system vulnerabilities, mitigation actions, and operational constraints that define the feasible solution space.
-While this approach is highly applicable to CPS environments, it can be extended to incorporate mitigation strategies that account for cascading effects, adapt to evolving attacker tactics, and support time-sensitive decision-making in dynamic threat landscapes.
+In particular, the work by Zebrowski et al.~\cite{Zebrowski2022} formulates the optimisation task as a Pareto-efficient portfolio selection problem, leveraging a Bayesian Network to identify security measures that simultaneously minimise various types of expected cyberattack impacts, while satisfying budgetary and other constraints.
+While this approach is highly applicable to CI environments, our work extends it by treating mitigation probabilities as parameters that shape the decision variables within the optimisation space, repeatedly updating BN parameters in response to candidate portfolios, and applying frequency-based heuristic analysis across multiple optimisation runs to prioritise countermeasures under time- and resource-constrained, real-time incident response conditions.